nbogis/Testing-dashboard/README.md

 &nbsp;&nbsp;i.
 Testsuites
 &nbsp;&nbsp;&nbsp;a.
 Testcases

-Each of these element has it's own page that shows charts for testing result and the time it takes to finish executing the element.
+Each of these element has it's own page that shows information about the element, charts for testing result and the time it takes to finish executing the element.

-The app uses PostgreSQL for data storage, rspec, facroty girl and capybara for testing the app, morris for the charts, and bootstrap for the front-end.
+### Rails app compenents

 The app includes different compenents: